Business Alliance for Effective Democracy

 Election Day Support

-BPC Elections connects Business Alliance members directly with state and local election officials who communicate their resource and support needs.
+BPC Democracy connects Business Alliance members directly with state and local election officials who communicate their resource and support needs.

 - Providing Election Officials with Necessary Supplies